-Clients with reduced kidney function often land on this page searching for information about getting life insurance with kidney disease in Ireland.
+If you’ve landed on this page, you’re probably searching for information about getting life insurance with kidney disease in Ireland.

-I’m happy to have helped many of them get cover, not all of them, but the vast majority.
+We have helped many people get cover, not everyone, unfortunately, but the vast majority.

 You see, in some cases, where the kidney is severely damaged, we can’t get you covered.

-But I know which insurer to approach and how to present your application to give you the best chance of getting life insurance or mortgage protection.
+We know which insurers to approach and present your application to give you the best chance of getting life insurance or mortgage protection.

-In this article, I’ll discuss the two most common forms of kidney disease I encounter:
+In this article, I’ll discuss the three most common forms of kidney issues we come across:

-So feel free to get in touch and discuss your case with me – in strict confidence.
+So feel free to get in touch and discuss your case with us – in strict confidence.

-Chronic kidney disease (CKD) is a long-term condition where the kidneys do not work as well as normal.
+Chronic kidney disease (CKD) is a long-term condition where the kidneys do not normally work.

 It’s quite common and is mainly associated with ageing.
 About one in five men and one in four women between the ages of 65 and 74 have some degree of CKD.